radudiaconu0/GameEngine/README.md

 # GameEngine
- A simpel game engine using OpenGL
+ A simple game engine using OpenGL